okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2016/index.md

 3. Share the credential (`kid`) with one or more target apps.
 4. Use the new credential in the target app.

-For more detailed instructions, see ["Clone Key Credential for Application"](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/ApplicationSSOCredentialKey/#tag/ApplicationSSOCredentialKey/operation/cloneApplicationKey) and [Update key credential for app](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/ApplicationSSOCredentialKey/#tag/ApplicationSSOCredentialKey/operation/generateApplicationKey).
+For more detailed instructions, see [Clone key credential for app](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/ApplicationSSOCredentialKey/#tag/ApplicationSSOCredentialKey/operation/cloneApplicationKey) and [Update key credential for app](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/ApplicationSSOCredentialKey/#tag/ApplicationSSOCredentialKey/operation/generateApplicationKey).

 ### Bug Fixed